 - Efficiently align content supporting elements

-As they say, knowledge is power.
-This is no different with a SharePoint implementation.
+Knowledge is power.
+This doesn't change with a SharePoint implementation.
 You must have a plan to manage and organize your information.
 This is one of the most important parts of any SharePoint implementation.
-The plan will help you ensure that information is easy to find and that content is easy to access within your sites.
-Your information and the management of it is only as good as the metadata applied to the content and the search capabilities designed to index and query it.
-As with most SharePoint projects, this is a continuous and evolving plan and will grow and change as you mature the platform within your environment.
+Ensure that information is easy to find and that content is easy to access within your sites.